Nexmo/station/_documentation/olympus/messages/overview.md

 ## Getting Started

+In this Getting Started section we will show you how you can send an SMS.
+The same steps taken here can be easily modified to send a message across Viber Service Messages, Facebook Messenger and any future channels that we add.

-## Configure your Devlivery Receipt and Inbound Message endpoint with Nexmo
+### 1. Configure your Delivery Receipt and Inbound Message endpoint with Nexmo

+To recieve updates about the state of a message (i.e. "delivered" or "read") you have just sent and to recieve inbound messages from your customers you will need to configure an endpoint for Nexmo to send message to.
+If you don't have a webhook server set up you can use https://hookbin.com for free.

 From [Nexmo Dashboard](https://dashboard.nexmo.com) go to [Settings](https://dashboard.nexmo.com/settings).